Kurranji Bubu (Lot 46) completes restoration journey, becomes protected Nature Refuge

 Well, to start with – it doesn’t happen overnight!

-In 2010 Rainforest Rescue purchased the 28-hectare Lot 46, Cape Tribulation Road, Diwan property in the heart of the Daintree Rainforest.
+In 2010 Rainforest Rescue purchased Lot 46, Cape Tribulation Road, Diwan property (just under 28 hectares) in the heart of the Daintree Rainforest.

 Lot 46 sits literally in the heart of the Daintree, watched over by towering Thornton’s Peak which links the lowland rainforest with upland rainforest systems.